Code-Institute-Submissions/dcd_recDoc-mp4/README.md

 ## Features ##
 The features are described below.
 ### Existing Features ###
-*Feature 1* Initial signin page to ensure only those interested enter the site.
+*Feature 1* Initial sign-in page to ensure only those interested enter the site.
 Initial access to the web application is via a sign in page which directs you to the home page on successful sign in.
 There is some front end validation in that some special characters are not allowed.
 This is the only way to access the application.
 Materialize is added to the page to give a color theme to the submit button but this is not